Caution.....Barks and Bites everywhere!π

 Animal lovers and activists have vehemently advocated for the rights of stray dogs.
 Still, it is a undisputed reality that the count of these packs have gone beyond the carrying capacity of our "concrete jungles".
 Animal activists also need to address the immediate need for a Comprehensive Immunization Programme of the stray dogs.

 Culling has become the widely accepted method for keeping a check on the count of highly populous and rogue wild animals.
-But is it possible to adopt the same to clip the population of these "rogues of the concrete jungles"?
+But is it possible to adopt the same to clip the population of the "rogues of the concrete jungles"?

 Personally, I feel that culling is not a sustainable approach towards curbing the menace.
 Steps like sterilization methods have been introduced to reduce the aggressive behaviour of dogs.
 But, their progress have been very slow, leaving unsatisfactory results.